wookey-project/wookeypedia/sphinx/source/tataouine/newdriver.rst

    * drivers/socs/*<socname>* for SoC-specific drivers
    * drivers/boards/*<boardname>* for board drivers (usually external peripheral drivers)

-SoC drivers handle the implementation of one the target SoC (System on Chip) internal hardware device.
+SoC drivers handle the implementation of one of the target SoCs (System on Chip) internal hardware devices.
-SoCs content depend on the SoC architecture and familly, and usually hold a huge number of devices.
+SoCs content depend on the SoC architecture and family, and usually embed a huge number of devices.

-board drivers handle the implementation of any peripheral that is connected to the SoC through any of its I/O. A typical example is a touchscreen, an external memory controller and so on.
+Board drivers handle the implementation of any peripheral that is connected to the SoC through any of its I/O lines.
+A typical example is a touchscreen, an external memory controller and so on.
-These peripherals are connected to the SoC using one of its I/O. This means that they depend on a SoC driver which handle the SoC I/O device (SPI bus, I2S bus, etc.)
+These peripherals are connected to the SoC using one of its I/O. This means that they depend on a SoC driver which handles the SoC I/O device through a bus (SPI bus, I2S bus, etc.)

 Given a device name AIO4237 (whatever this device does), let's imagine the associated device driver.
 To avoid any misunderstanding on the driver usage, we name the driver accordingly: *aio4237*.

 .. warning::
    Beware to name your driver properly.
 This is mostly important for board drivers as peripheral list may vary and be more or less complex depending on the board.
-A good name avoid unpleasant collision or misunderstanding between the various drivers needed
+A good name avoids unpleasant collision or misunderstanding between the various drivers needed

 If this device is a SoC device, the driver will be stored in drivers/socs/*<socname>*/aio4237.
 If this device is a board device, the driver will be stored in drivers/board/*<boardname>*/aio4237.